kyverno/chainsaw/website/docs/quick-start/first-test.md

 # Create a Test

-To create a chainsaw test all you need to do is to create one (or more) YAML file.
+To create a chainsaw test all you need to do is to create one (or more) YAML file(s).

-The recommended approach is to create one folder per test, with a `chainsaw-test.yaml` file containing one (or more) test definitions.
+The recommended approach is to create one folder per test, with a `chainsaw-test.yaml` file containing one (or more) test definition(s).
 The test definition can reference other files in the same folder or anywhere else on the file system as needed.

 !!! tip